 Then during launch, these middle managers can offer a clear line of accountability from frontline employees through to the CEO.

+Delivering great digital employee experiences requires careful thought.
 Yet most organisations are guilty of informing employees (outside of the core team) of new digital workplace technologies after deployment.
+This is particularly detrimental when you are trying to effectively manage a remote workforce who may already be disconnected from the organisation.
 Most of the time, they've heard some vague information here and there, but don’t quite understand why it’s important for them and don’t have any interest in it.
 It also isolates new digital hires and their projects from the rest of the company.

 Successful digital transformation requires both technology and people.
 You need to prepare your workplace for employee experience changes.
 Explain the key stages in the process and the outcomes expected at each stage.
 Let everyone know when different groups of people will become involved to help them mentally prepare.